-On the 2023 Novartis Collaboration Agreement Effective Date, as described above we entered into the 2023 Novartis Collaboration Agreement, with Novartis to (a) provide rights to Novartis with respect to certain TRACER Capsids for use in the research, development, and commercialization by Novartis of AAV gene or 50% of normal frataxin protein levels, is sufficient therapy products and product candidates, comprising such TRACER Capsids and payloads intended for the treatment of spinal muscular atrophy, or the Novartis SMA Program, and (b) collaborate to prevent the disease phenotype.
-We therefore believe that restoring FXN protein levels to at least 50% of normal levels by develop AAV gene therapy might lead products and product candidates under the Novartis HD Program, in each case, leveraging TRACER Capsids and other intellectual property controlled by us.
+On the 2023 Novartis Collaboration Agreement Effective Date, as described above we entered into the 2023 Novartis Collaboration Agreement, with Novartis to (a) provide rights to Novartis with respect to certain TRACER Capsids for use in the research, development, and commercialization by Novartis of AAV gene therapy products and product candidates, comprising such TRACER Capsids and payloads intended for the treatment of spinal muscular atrophy, or the Novartis SMA Program, and (b) collaborate to develop AAV gene therapy products and product candidates under the Novartis HD Program, in each case, leveraging TRACER Capsids and other intellectual property controlled by us.

 Under the 2023 Novartis Collaboration Agreement, Novartis paid us an upfront payment of \$80.0 million.
 We are eligible to receive specified development, regulatory, and commercialization milestone payments of up to an aggregate of \$200.0 million for the Novartis SMA Program and up to an aggregate of \$225.0 million for the Novartis HD Program, in each case for the first corresponding product to achieve the corresponding milestone.
 We are also eligible to receive (a) specified sales milestone payments of up to an aggregate of \$400.0 million for the Novartis SMA Program and up to an aggregate of \$375.0 million for the Novartis HD Program and (b) tiered, escalating royalties in the high single-digit to low double-digit percentages of annual net sales of the Novartis SMA Program Products and the Novartis HD Program Products.
 The royalties are subject to potential customary reductions, including patent claim expiration, payments for certain third-party licenses, and biosimilar market penetration, subject to specified limits.
-For a successful therapy, further description of the 2023 Novartis Collaboration Agreement, refer to Note 9, Significant Agreements, to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023 under the caption "2023 Novartis Collaboration Agreement."
+For a further description of the 2023 Novartis Collaboration Agreement, refer to Note 9, Significant Agreements, to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023 under the caption "2023 Novartis Collaboration Agreement."

-Our Treatment Approach 2023 Novartis Stock Purchase Agreement
+2023 Novartis Stock Purchase Agreement

-We are seeking and Novartis also entered into a stock purchase agreement on December 28, 2023, or the 2023 Novartis Stock Purchase Agreement, for the sale and issuance of 2,145,002 shares of our common stock, or the Novartis Shares, to Novartis at a price of \$9.324 per share, for an aggregate purchase price of approximately \$20.0 million.
+We and Novartis also entered into a stock purchase agreement on December 28, 2023, or the 2023 Novartis Stock Purchase Agreement, for the sale and issuance of 2,145,002 shares of our common stock, or the Novartis Shares, to Novartis at a price of \$9.324 per share, for an aggregate purchase price of approximately \$20.0 million.
 In accordance with the terms and conditions of the 2023 Novartis Stock Purchase Agreement, we issued and sold the Novartis Shares to Novartis on January 3, 2024, or the 2023 Novartis Investment Closing Date.